OfficeDev/Microsoft-Teams-Samples/samples/msgext-search/csharp/README.md

 1) Update the `appsettings.json` configuration for the bot to use the MicrosoftAppId, MicrosoftAppTenantId and MicrosoftAppPassword from the Bot Framework registration.
 (Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)
     - Also, set MicrosoftAppType in the `appsettings.json`. (**Allowed values are: MultiTenant(default), SingleTenant, UserAssignedMSI**)

-    - Set "BaseUrl" in the `appsettings.json` as per your application like the ngrok forwarding url (ie `https://xxxx.ngrok-free.app`) after starting ngrok
+    - Set "BaseUrl" in the `appsettings.json` as per your application like the ngrok forwarding url (ie `https://xxxx.ngrok-free.app`) after starting ngrok and if you are using dev tunnels, your URL will be like: https://12345.devtunnels.ms.

 1) Run your bot, either from Visual Studio with `F5` or using `dotnet run` in the appropriate folder.

 1) __*This step is specific to Teams.*__
     - **Edit** the `manifest.json` contained in the  `TeamsAppManifest` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
     - **Edit** the `manifest.json` for `validDomains` with base Url domain.
-E.g. if you are using ngrok it would be `https://1234.ngrok-free.app` then your domain-name will be `1234.ngrok-free.app`.
+E.g. if you are using ngrok it would be `https://1234.ngrok-free.app` then your domain-name will be `1234.ngrok-free.app` and if you are using dev tunnels then your domain will be like: `12345.devtunnels.ms`.
     - **Zip** up the contents of the `TeamsAppManifest` folder to create a `manifest.zip`
     - **Upload** the `manifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app".
 Browse to and Open the .zip file.
 At the next dialog, click the Add button.)